Why Cheap Apple Search Ads Installs Can Still Lose Money

 The goal is not the lowest CPI.
 The goal is profitable search intent.

-AppSprint ASO shows whether cheap Apple Ads installs become trials, subscribers, and revenue.
+AppSprint shows whether cheap Apple Ads installs become trials, subscribers, and revenue.

 Research, analyze, optimize